dart-lang/site-www/src/codelabs/dart-cheatsheet.md

 ## Nullable variables

 Dart enforces sound null safety.
-This means values can’t be null unless you say they can be.
+This means values can't be null unless you say they can be.
 In other words, types default to non-nullable.

 For example, consider the following code.